 Types of facial nerve paralysis

-The following are types of facial nerve paralysis:
+These are common causes of facial nerve injury:

 Facial nerve paralysis caused by inflammation or viruses

-- Ramsay Hunt syndrome occurs when the varicella-zoster virus, which causes chickenpox, is reactivated.
+• Ramsay Hunt syndrome occurs when the varicella-zoster virus, which causes chickenpox, is reactivated.
 It can cause temporary facial paralysis, ear pain and a rash in the ear canal.
+Treatment is similar to that for Bell’s Palsy, though there is a slightly higher risk of incomplete or abnormal recovery.

-- Lyme disease, transmitted by tick bites, can cause facial palsy on one or both sides.
+• Lyme disease, transmitted by tick bites, can cause facial paralysis on one or both sides and is treated with antibiotics.

 Cancerous tumors affecting the facial nerve

-- A parotid tumor is a mass that grows in the neck’s salivary gland.
+• A parotid tumor is a mass that grows in the parotid salivary gland in front of the ear.
 Nerve damage can result from the cancer itself or from surgery to remove it.

-- Facial tumors can develop in the soft tissues, bones or skin of the face and lead to weakness or paralysis.
+• Head and neck cancers that develop in other soft tissues, in bones or in the skin of the face (and their removal) can also lead to weakness or paralysis.

 Conditions inherited from birth